 Click on “Download resources” from this guide to download the zip file to your local machine.
 Extract the zip file to view the .carto file(s) used for this guide.

-There are several widgets on the dashboard that allow you to filter the crime data.
+There are several widgets on the map that allow you to filter the crime data.
 View the widget guides for details about how to create widgets.

 From the LAYERS list, click the Crimes layer.